Reserved Instance Coverage vs Utilization Metrics: Reconciling Two Divergent Cost Explorer APIs

 return pd.DataFrame(rows)

-def normalize_and_merge(self, coverage_df: pd.DataFrame, utilization_df: pd.DataFrame) -> pd.DataFrame:
+def reconcile(self, cov: pd.DataFrame, util: pd.DataFrame) -> pd.DataFrame:

-if coverage_df.empty and utilization_df.empty:
+if cov.empty and util.empty:

 return pd.DataFrame()